40,000 pounds of meatballs spill during truck crash in Virginia

 GREENSVILLE COUNTY, Va.
 (WAVY) – The driver of a tractor-trailer was charged after an overnight crash that spilled 40,000 pounds of meatballs across Interstate 95 in Virginia.

-Virginia State Police confirmed they responded to the crash scene on 1-95 southbound in Grenville County around 12:30 a.m. on Friday morning.
+Virginia State Police confirmed they responded to the crash scene on I-95 southbound in Greensville County around 12:30 a.m. on Friday.

 The investigation determined the tractor-trailer, driven by Al Stenford, ran off the road, overcorrected and struck a guardrail.
 The vehicle jackknifed, causing the trailer to detach.
 The driver of another tractor-trailer, also traveling southbound, couldn’t avoid the trailer and crashed into it.